 Retaining the existing variety

-See also: § Retaining existing styles, and Wikipedia:Manual of Style/Dates and numbers § Retaining the existing format
+See also: Wikipedia:Manual of Style/Dates and numbers § Retaining the existing format

 When an English variety's consistent usage has been established in an article, maintain it in the absence of consensus to the contrary.
-With few exceptions (e.g., when a topic has strong national ties or the change reduces ambiguity), there is no valid reason for changing from one acceptable option to another.
+With few exceptions (e.g., when a topic has strong national ties or a term/spelling carries less ambiguity), there is no valid reason for such a change.

 When no English variety has been established and discussion does not resolve the issue, use the variety found in the first post-stub revision that introduced an identifiable variety.
 The established variety in a given article can be documented by placing the appropriate Varieties of English template on its talk page.

-An article should not be edited or renamed simply to switch from one variety of English to another. ((subst:uw-engvar)) may be placed on an editor's talk page to explain this.
+An article should not be edited or renamed simply to switch from one variety of English to another.
+The ((subst:uw-lang)) template may be placed on an editor's talk page to explain this.

 Capital letters